 In the end, some of my favorite memories are of Jasper, Napoleon and I camping out of the back of the 4Runner.
 We had everything we needed, and the 4Runner took us to any boondocking spot we wanted.
 Even after purchasing the Basecamp, I have still taken the 4Runner out by itself for some beach side camping.

 Note: The Amazon links provided are part of the Amazon Affiliates program.
 If you make a purchase through these links, as an Amazon Associate I earn from qualifying purchases.
-This does not cost you anything, but does help to support this site.
+This does not cost you anything extra.